libreas/ausgabe26/03blumer/master.md

 endeavors.
-Art galleries and little theaters are funded, sometimes only on a short term basis, festivals of different forms are invited or invented, special regulations for pubs, like longer opening hours or the relaxation through the enforcement of regulations, are put in place, museums are opened, and even libraries are included into the strategies for urban redevelopment.
+Art galleries and little theaters are funded, sometimes only on a short term basis, festivals of different forms are invited or invented, special regulations for pubs, like longer opening hours or the relaxation of the enforcement of regulations, are put in place, museums are opened, and even libraries are included into the strategies for urban redevelopment.